Allfeat/docs/README.md

 ### Install Allfeat and MkDocs

-First, ensure you have the necessary tools to embark on your Allfeat journey.
+First, ensure you have the necessary tools.

 #### Prerequisites